anirbanghoshsbi/Learning_Record/Learning_Record.md

 **To Remember**: 1.
 Sleep exercise and food is equally important in learning.
 2. Be more resourceful keep record.
 3. Revised all topics on 30/08/2018.

+**Date : 27/08/2018 Time : 23:37

+**Things I worked on :**
+1. Continued my work with EDA home Credit default problem in kaggle.
+2. ML algorithm from scratch data  on train test split and k fold cross validation.

+**To Remember**: 1.
+I am missing on revision , so add it to the list tomorrow.
+2. Be more resourceful keep record.
+3. Revised all topics on 04/09/2018.